Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Backgrounds

 Especially, a Nielsen-convex hyperbolic surface cannot contain a funnel or a hyperbolic half-plane.
 Thus, all isolated ends are punctures, that means, quotients of $\mathbb{H}$ by parabolic elements.
 Conversely, a finite-type hyperbolic surface is Nielsen-convex if it does not contain funnels, or equivalently, if it is has finite area.
 As a result, finite-type subsurfaces of a Nielsen-convex hyperbolic surface are again Nielsen-convex.

-Let $X$ be a hyperbolic surface.
-A curve $C$ on $X$ not bounding a puncture has a unique geodesic representative; we denote its length by $l_{X}(C)$.
+Let $X$ be a Nielsen-convex (hence convex) hyperbolic surface.
+A curve $C$ on $X$ not bounding a puncture has a unique geodesic representative.
+We denote its length by $l_{X}(C)$.
 By an abuse of notation, we sometimes refer to the geodesic representative as $C$.
 Similarly, each arc $A$ on $X$ attains a unique geodesic representative.
 If $C$ is bounding a puncture, it does not have a geodesic representative, and we conventionally set $l_{X}(C)$ by 0.
-Instead, it is associated to a representative called \emph{horocycle}, a simple loop with uniform curvature.
+Instead, it is associated to a representative called \emph{horocycle}, a simple loop around a cusps with curvature 1.
 Then every geodesic arc $A$ emanating from that puncture intersects with the horocycle perpendicularly.